SPANISH SENTENCE STRUCTURE: Declarative sentences

 Here is a full sentence featuring this very person:

-You could take her name away, replace it with she and add en español to that sentence making
+You could take her name away, replace it with she and add the complement en español to that sentence making

 You can even take the subject pronoun, she, away (which replaces the name), when who is being talked about has already been established.
 This would make the sentence: